 - Enter the custom message to display on the screen saver and confirm

 Now the custom message text will display as the Mac screen saver.

-Older versions of Mac OS X referred to this customizable screen saver as “Computer Name”, but in modern versions of OS X (anything beyond Mountain Lion, El Capitan, etc) it is labeled as the “Message” screen saver.
+Note that older versions of Mac OS X referred to this customizable screen saver as “Computer Name”, but in modern versions of OS X (anything beyond Mountain Lion, El Capitan, etc) it is labeled as the “Message” screen saver.
 For any version, just click “Screen Saver Options” to customize the message of the text shown on screen.

 What text to put on the screen saver will likely vary on the Macs usage in general, but here are a few general ideas:

 - Ownership “If Found” messages to help return lost items (name, phone number, email address) – this is my personal favorite trick

 - Personal messages like “Hi Mom”, “You’re the greatest”, “I love you”, or the more ominous “We need to talk”

 - Subtle password reminders for the incredibly forgetful, though don’t be too obvious with this or someone will guess it

 - Important to-do message for those extra forgetful and who aren’t using the Reminders within iOS and OS X